AI Tools (ChatGPT) FAQ

 Ask students to explain their process and reflect on their own learning.
 This could look like:

-- a reflection checklist or rubric
+• a reflection checklist or rubric

-- a list of specific steps they took, what they could have done differently, and why
+• a list of specific steps they took, what they could have done differently, and why

-- annotations on an assignment or deliverable justifying the creative choices they made (or a separate deliverable reflecting on and referencing specific aspects of their previous work).
+• annotations on an assignment or deliverable justifying the creative choices they made (or a separate deliverable reflecting on and referencing specific aspects of their previous work).

 Design assessments to make learning visible through connections:

 In his 2013 book Cheating Lessons: Learning from Academic Dishonesty, James Lang defines “original student work” as that in which students “create an original network of connections.”
 This network can be made from various sources that the student is uniquely positioned to curate (e.g., information presented in the course, from other courses in their curriculum, their personal experiences, and external sources they’ve encountered), and is helpful for learning as those connections between their prior knowledge and new course content make students more likely to remember and be able to apply the new information in the future.
 This idea can be leveraged in assessment design, where the emphasis is less on the originality of the ideas students are generating (countless scholars have already analyzed the same poem, or have written a similar line of computer code and their work is out there), and more on how students relate these disparate ideas to one another.
-This can be accomplished by reframing assignment descriptions and rubric criteria, as well as considering the types of deliverables that best align with the learning objectives and which allow students to demonstrate the original network they’ve created.
+This can be accomplished by reframing assignment descriptions and rubric criteria, as well as considering the types of deliverables that best align with the learning objectives and which allow students to demonstrate the original network they’ve created (see also Designing Aligned Assessments).
 Remember that providing an environment of positive support, which instills in your students the confidence to generate their own unique and successful ideas, can go a long way in promoting students’ motivation.

 Provide choice, creativity, and flexibility for assignments:

-Students may turn to plagiarism or AI tools like ChatGPT when they lack motivation to complete assignments.
-One way to increase the value perceived by students (thus increasing their motivation to complete them authentically) is to provide more choices on the assignment deliverable.
+Students may turn to plagiarism or AI tools when they lack motivation to complete assignments.
+One way to increase the value perceived by students (thus increasing their motivation to complete them authentically) is to provide more choice on the assignment deliverable.
 For instance, if your goal is to assess how students synthesize, evaluate, and communicate about multiple sources, some students may choose to write an essay, while others could demonstrate those same skills in a video or by designing an infographic, as long as the deliverable demonstrates the required learning objectives.
 Consider the component skills your assignment is targeting and what competencies students must demonstrate.
-Then design an assignment prompt that includes these skills, but allows more choice in what the final product looks like.
+Then design an assignment prompt that includes these skills, but which allows more choice in what the final product looks like.
 Finally, design a rubric with criteria that are agnostic of the form of the deliverable.

 Avoid over-reliance on hand-written deliverables, in-class evaluations, or oral exams and presentations:

-Unauthorized assistance, cheating, and plagiarism create inequities.
-All are unfair to students who do the work themselves.
+Unauthorized assistance, cheating, and plagiarism create inequities; all are unfair to students who do the work themselves.
 However, some approaches to preventing academic dishonesty, or students’ use of AI tools, may inadvertently create inequities or marginalize some students.
 All teaching strategies have pros and cons, so we recommend that you consider potential implications for equity and inclusion.

+providing student choice when appropriate in assignment deliverables or topics, varying the type of required assessments or deliverables, strategically leveraging low stakes assessments, scaffolding high stakes assignments to include milestones and drafts, and more (see Centering DEI in Teaching, Creating a Welcoming Classroom Climate, and suggestions above).
 However, other strategies may disadvantage certain students.
-For instance, some commonly discussed potential reactions to AI tools include intentionally shifting assessment designs toward hand-written deliverables, in-class evaluations, or oral exams.
-Relying exclusively or excessively on these approaches may prevent non-native English speakers or students with disabilities requiring accommodations from fully demonstrating their learning.
+For instance, some commonly discussed potential strategies to eliminate the use of AI tools include intentionally shifting assessment designs toward hand-written deliverables, in-class evaluations, or oral exams.
+Relying exclusively or excessively on these approaches may prevent English language learners or students with disabilities requiring accommodations from fully demonstrating their learning.
 Additionally, in-class writing or other time-limited assessments may not align well with learning objectives.
 Adopting such approaches may result in assessing students’ speed more than their true competency.
-Consider whether speed is a high priority learning objective or a fair assessment criterion for your students.
-Furthermore, requiring students to purchase particular texts or resources (e.g., the newest editions of textbooks, subscriptions to educational cases including newspapers, or purchasing sample data) to avoid the expertise of certain AI tools may disadvantage students with limited resources and cause undue financial burdens.
-Consider how you can provide such resources for free through your Learning Management System (e.g., Canvas) or the university library.
-Additionally, if you are encouraging or requiring use of AI tools, consider whether or not they are digitally accessible to all learners.
+Consider whether speed is a high priority learning objective or a fair assessment criteria across your students.
+For additional support on determining how assessments may impact students with disabilities or how to make appropriate accommodations for CMU students, please contact the Office of Disability Resources

 As with any new technology, there are often exciting avenues for new or enhanced learning experiences.
 It is important to be transparent with your students about the purpose you have in mind.
 Let them know the best way to approach the technology to maximize their learning.
 Try connecting this purpose to one of your existing learning objectives.
-If you would like to integrate ChatGPT into your course, here are some ideas:
+If you would like to integrate AI tools into your course, here are some ideas:

 Explore the limitations: